martinklepsch/perun-guide/README.md

 #### Step 3: The Simplest Thing Possible &trade;

-Now let's create the simplest possible website possible: a single page with some text on it.
+Now let's create the simplest website possible: a single page with some text on it.

-Create the directory `content` and place a file `index.markdown` inside it:
+Create the directory `content` and place a file `index.markdown` inside it, containing the following:

 ```markdown
 # Hello World